Cyan101/wow-discordbot-rb/README.md

 [Grab your Discordbot token ](https://discordapp.com/developers/applications/me)

-Into a config.yaml file (see example below)
+create a settings folder and make a config.yaml file inside (see example below)

 ```
 ---